maxschelski/figureflow/README.md

 Otherwise, the image is shown without cropping applied and therefore the relative size of arrows or text compared to the image will be different than after cropping is applied.

 After you are done adding and modifying the elements you want, you have to press the "Print code" button, which will print the code for the elements in your Python console.
-You can then copy and paste the code into the script of the figure/movie, making sure you paste each command at the right spot (before or after show_images and to the right panel).
+You can then copy and paste the code into the script for the figure/movie, making sure you paste each command at the right spot (before or after show_images and to the right panel). </br>
+Note, if some annotations were already present before adding annotations, the code for the annotations that were already present will also be printed.
+The reason is that those annotations might have been moved around and therefore changed.

 # Examples
 Examples are not displayed to scale on this website but were all generated with 4.75 inch width.<br/>